guo-xuan/Sipros-Ensemble/README.md

 source activate ~/sipros-env
 ```

-4. Install a new package (numpy, scipy, scikit-learn) in a this environment (~/sipros-env):
+4. Install a new package (numpy, scipy, scikit-learn, lxml) in a this environment (~/sipros-env):
 ```
 conda install --prefix ~/sipros-env numpy
 ```